 Some quick thoughts:

-• With or without Tyson Chandler the Knicks were playing so bad I wonder if they would make the playoffs.
+- With or without Tyson Chandler the Knicks were playing so bad I wonder if they would make the playoffs.
 Without him for at least a month, I think it might be a coin flip.
 The Knicks beat the Hawks last night which is certainly a good sign.
 There is buzz about a Shumpert for Faried swap, the Knicks could use a big man with Tyson out but they should still be playing the long game here.
 If Shump is the guy they prefer long term, Shump they shall keep.
 I love Faried but if he was that good, JJ Hickson wouldn't be brought in and start over him.

-• The Nets are old.
+- The Nets are old.
 Every team has a clunker but losing by 21 to Sacramento is embarrassing.
 Something is up with Kevin Garnett as he only played 15 minutes last night shooting 2/9.
 Garnett's too good to shoot 30% all year but at 37 years old with his game fading further and further away from the hoop, the Garnett we used to know might be gone.

-• I can't read enough or talk enough about the college games on Tuesday.
-The media can get annoying over hyping certain every event but Andrew Wiggins, Julius Randle, and Jabari Parkerdid not disappoint.
+certainevery event but Andrew Wiggins, Julius Randle, and Jabari Parkerdid not disappoint.
 If I had to rank those three after a sample size of watching one game I would go Randle - Parker; 3) Wiggins.
-Randle might be a little too aggro on certain plays but fixing up a few turnover issues seems likely and it looks like he could average 20 and 12 in the NBA tomorrow.
+Randle might be a little too aggro on certain plays but fixing up a few turnover issues seems likely and it looks like he could average 20 and 12 in the NBA tomorrow. - I've become a rather large fan of the NBA in recent years but you couldn't pay me to watch the Celtics vs Bobcats.
+Woof.
+Well, Cody Zeller is on the Bobcats...

-• The new Knicks pipedream is to sign Kevin Love in 2015.
+- The new Knicks pipedream is to sign Kevin Love in 2015.
 The last time this happened they got stuck with Amar'e's knees and Ray Felton.
 A Carmelo/Love duo would be fantastic but it sounds like a poorly constructed and naive plan.
 The Knicks need a better direction than hoping Kevin Love wants to play with the 6th seed Knicks.
 Meanwhile, Love is torching the lead averaging 27.1/5.1/14.2 on a 6-3 Wolves team with the third best point differential in the league.
 I'm not sure he's itching to leave.

 Wednesday, November 6, 2013